goto/firehose/docs/docs/advance/dlq.md

 ## `DLQ_BLOB_FILE_PARTITION_TIMEZONE`

 Timezone to be used for date-based partitioning of DLQ files when using BLOB_STORAGE writer type.
 DLQ files are organized into directories based on the consume timestamp of the message converted to the specified timezone.
-The configuration accepts standard timezone identifiers and gracefully falls back to UTC if an invalid timezone is provided.
+The configuration accepts standard timezone identifiers and will fail application startup if an invalid timezone is provided.

 * Example value: `Asia/Tokyo`
 * Type: `optional`